 Since all three use cases will also need catalog sync, review the implementation details for catalog sync.

 Deploying a Consul datacenter, servers and clients, in Kubernetes can be done with the official Helm chart.
 This configuration is useful for managing services within Kubernetes and is common for users who do not already have a production Consul datacenter.

 The Consul datacenter in Kubernetes will function the same as a platform independent Consul datacenter, such as Consul datacenters deployed on bare metal servers or virtual machines.
 Agents will communicate over LAN gossip, servers will participate in the Raft consensus, and client requests will be forwarded to the servers via RPCs.

 To use an existing Consul datacenter to manage services in Kubernetes, Consul clients can be deployed within the Kubernetes cluster.
 This will also allow Kubernetes-defined services to be synced to Consul.
 This design allows Consul tools such as envconsul, consul-template, and more to work on Kubernetes.

 This type of deployment in Kubernetes can also be set up with the official Helm chart.

-Consul clusters in different datacenters running the same service can be joined by WAN links.
-The clusters can operate independently and only communicate over the WAN.
-This type datacenter design is detailed in the Reference Architecture guide.
-In this setup, you can have a Consul cluster running outside of Kubernetes and a Consul cluster running inside of Kubernetes.
+Multiple Consul datacenters can be joined by WAN links.
+The datacenters can operate independently and only communicate over the WAN.
+This type of datacenter design is detailed in the Reference Architecture tutorial.
+In this setup, you can have a Consul datacenter running outside of Kubernetes and a Consul datacenter running inside of Kubernetes.